ripienaar/free-for-dev/README.md

   * [Brainboard](https://www.brainboard.co) - Collaborative solution to visually build and manage cloud infrastructures from end-to-end.
   * [Cloud 66](https://www.cloud66.com/) - Free for personal projects (includes one deployment server, one static site), Cloud 66 gives you everything you need to build, deploy, and grow your applications on any cloud without the headache of the “server stuff.”.
   * [Pulumi](https://www.pulumi.com/) — Modern infrastructure as a code platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
-  * [Selefra](https://www.selefra.io/) - Selefra free tier offers individual users the ability to scan one single-source connection to discover security and compliance issues on the configurations level of cloud/infra/SaaS.
   * [terraform.io](https://www.terraform.io/) — Terraform Cloud.
 Free remote state management and team collaboration for up to 500 resources.
   * [scalr.com](https://scalr.com/) - Scalr is a Terraform Automation and COllaboration (TACO) product used to better collaboration and automation on infrastructure and configurations managed by Terraform.
 Full Terraform CLI support, OPA integration, and a hierarchical configuration model.
 No SSO tax.
 All features are included.
 Use up to 50 runs/month for free.